nahiyannaim/Phase-Keeper/README.md

 # Phase Keeper

-### Keep track of your phases in a Phase 10 gameplay.
+Keep track of your phases in a Phase 10 gameplay.
 Add players, track their completed phases and calls!

+## Setup

+`npm install`

+`npm start`